AdobeDocs/commerce-marketplace/src/pages/guides/sellers/product-descriptions/index.md

 ---
-group: marketplace-sellers
-title: Product Descriptions
+title: Product descriptions
 ---

+# Product descriptions

 Every extension submitted requires a long, detailed description of the product as part of the marketing submission process.
 Some products, such as integration extensions and payment extensions, have additional requirements for their long descriptions.